cadburry6969/cad-fightring/ReadMe.md

 TriggerEvent("playerDeadTriggeredEvent")
 ```

-Note: I dont own the assets of boxing ring, the location was only modified us and all the credits for the model creation goes to [changer](https://www.gta5-mods.com/maps/fight-ring-add-on-sp-oiv-fivem)
+Note: I dont own the assets of boxing ring, the location was only modified by us and all the credits for the model creation goes to [changer](https://www.gta5-mods.com/maps/fight-ring-add-on-sp-oiv-fivem)